ArifulHoHo/StudyBud/README.md

 # StudyBud
-Made a web-app from django following Dennis Ivy's tutorial,
+Made a web-app from django following Dennis Ivy's tutorial on youtube.